 The strong person is not the one who can wrestle someone else down.
 The strong person is the one who can control himself when he is angry.
 (Al-Bukhari)

 Also about the effect of fasting on one’s behavior, the Prophet said:

 Fasting is a shield, so the one who fasts should avoid obscene speech and ignorant behaviour.
 If someone abuses him or starts to fight with him, he should reply by saying: ‘I am fasting.
 I am fasting’.
 (Al-Bukhari)

-The Prophet stressed on the importance of treating people nicely when he said:
+Prophet Muhammad stressed on the importance of treating people nicely when he said:

 Make things easy for people and do not make them difficult, and cheer people up and do not drive them away.
 (Al-Bukhari)

 The most beloved of actions to God Almighty, is making another Muslim happy, removing a hardship that has befallen him, paying off a debt of his or ridding him of hunger.
 It is more beloved to me indeed that I walk with my Muslim brother to see to a need of his than secluding oneself in a mosque for a month… (Tabarani)